lacrisy21/holbertonschool-zero_day/README.md

 # holbertonschool-zero_day

-This directory contains the file to complete the first project
+This directory contains the file to complete the first project.
+Again.